opencv/opencv/doc/tutorials/imgproc/pyramids/pyramids.markdown

 Theory
 ------

-@note The explanation below belongs to the book **Learning OpenCV** by Bradski and Kaehler. .. container:: enumeratevisibleitemswithsquare
+@note The explanation below belongs to the book **Learning OpenCV** by Bradski and Kaehler.

 -   Usually we need to convert an image to a size different than its original.
 For this, there are two possible options: